Holiday home rental, Aux Hirondelles, Lagrasse

 |Further details indoors|

 MP3 player with dock for iPhones, iPads etc and line-in for other devices.
 High speed wireless throughout house.
-Courtyard dining table and chairs, deckchairs, barbecue, large family fridge.
-A second living room off the main ground floor living space includes a large HD TV including UK channels and which can be viewed without disturbing the main living area.
-This living room and the twin bedroom above it can be closed-off if the house is being used by smaller groups.
-The house also has a separate laundry room with dryer.
+Courtyard and indoor dining tables and chairs, deckchairs, barbecue, large family fridge.
+A second living room off the main ground floor living space includes a piano and also a large HD which can be viewed without disturbing the main living area.
+This second living room and the twin bedroom above it can be closed-off if the house is being used by smaller groups.
+The house also has a separate laundry room with washing machine and dryer.
 Firewood is provided and there are also bicycles, tennis rackets (which can be used on the village tennis court) and balls.

 |Further details outdoors|